 Masters category athletes are passionate about synchronized swimming but are not pursuing it at a high-performance level.
-They may still compete at
+They may compete at provincial,

-The Canadian Synchronized Swimming University League (CUSSL) is a great option for swimmers wishing to pursue their education and still compete.
+The Canadian Synchronized Swimming University League (CUSSL) is a great option for swimmers wishing to pursue their education while they compete.
 Every

 NCAA synchronized swimming is highly competitive.
-Many Canadian swimmers make the move to the United States to pursue high performance swimming,
+Some Canadian swimmers make the move to the United States to pursue high performance swimming,

 while also continuing their education.